Rep. John Lewis' Fight For Civil Rights Began With A Letter To Martin Luther King Jr.

 "With the help of my brothers and sisters and cousins, we would gather all of our chickens in the chicken yard, and I would start preaching to the chickens.
 They never quite said 'Amen.' "

 But in school, he had a mentor who would eventually open up his career in civil rights.
-"I had one teacher who'd tell me over and over again, she would say, 'Read my child, read.' "
+"I had one teacher who'd tell me over and over again, she would say, 'Read, my child.
+Read.' "

 He followed her wisdom.
 "I tried to read everything," he said.